SAP-samples/teched2025-AI160/exercises/java/ex2/README.md

 3. Locate an overdue PO item.
 (If there is none present, change the user query and click **Execute Query** again.)
 4. Click **Escalate**.

-You should get prompted by the app with an e-mail draft the AI agent provides as an escalation note to the supplier.
+You should get prompted by the app with a prompt regarding an e-mail draft.
-You can change the draft and once you are satisfied with it click **Okay** to let the AI agent handle the sending of the mail.
+You can answer the AI and change the draft.
+Once you are satisfied with it click **Okay** to let the AI agent handle the sending of the mail.
 The AI agent will also write a note to this PO item that an escalation has happened.
 This will write the note into the underlying S/4 database.